yueyueL/gpt-research-crawler/README.md

-# gpt-research
+# gpt-research-crawler

-`gpt-research` is an advanced tool designed to crawl research paper data and generate knowledge files, enabling the creation of custom GPT models based on specific conference materials or individual paper PDFs.
+`gpt-research-crawler` is an advanced tool designed to crawl research paper data and generate knowledge files, enabling the creation of custom GPT models based on specific conference materials or individual paper PDFs.
 This tool is particularly useful for researchers, academics, and enthusiasts in the field of AI and Machine Learning.

 ## Table of Contents